Whale Watching Tours in South Australia

 Our Unique Whale Watching Tour

 I wanted other people to be able to experience this as well so we created a 3 Day Private Whale Watching Tour.
 Not only will you see the incredible and diverse scenery of this part of Australia, you’ll come meet native wildlife up close.
 And you’ll experience local hospitality and be feasting on delicious seafood straight out of the ocean.
 Oysters, prawns, tuna you name it, all washed down with local wines and boutique beers.

 Included in the tour is a fantastic Whale Watching and Wildlife cruise off Point Fowler where you will commonly see southern right and humpback whales, dolphins, Australian sea lions, New Zealand fur seals, Little Penguins and some rare species of albatross.
 This 2-hour cruise takes place amidst the stunning beauty of rugged cliffs and rolling sand dunes.
-Whale watching at Eyre Peninsula will show you everything there is on offer on this incredible coastline, and you’ll have front row seats for the main event!
+Our whale watching tours in South Australia will show you everything there is on offer on this incredible coastline, and you’ll have front row seats for the main event!

 You also have the option to take to the skies on a 45-minute scenic flight which gives you a whole other perspective of the region!
-We’ll do some 4WD’ing, explore stunning National Parks, discover an iconic outback roadhouse and you can even try your hand at surf fishing.
+We’ll do some 4WD’ing, explore stunning National Parks, discover an iconic outback roadhouse.
+You can even try your hand at surf fishing.
 I always take the time at the start of the tour to see what people are most interested in and can tailor the itinerary to suit.
 That’s the beauty of travelling with a small family-owned company like Xplore Eyre.